-If you are coming in for emergency planned surgery or treatment, we will arrange for you to have a COVID-19 test, usually three days before your admission date.
+Prior to your operation, we will arrange for you to have a COVID-19 test, usually three days before your admission date.
 After your test, you will need to self-isolate until you come into hospital.
 Your treatment will only go ahead as scheduled if the test shows you do not have COVID-19.

 See our Who can visit page for information on whether you can have visitors during your stay.

 Due to the increasing number of coronavirus patients, we are currently only offering face-to-face outpatient appointments in urgent cases that cannot take place by video or phone.